cthae/Adobe-Launch-Debugger/README.md

   * [ ] Attempt to reimplement the Launch UI improvements.
 * [ ] Update screenshots.
 * [ ] Rework the autodetection of links vs PVs using Adobe's new table at https://experienceleague.adobe.com/en/docs/analytics/implementation/aep-edge/overview
+* [ ] Change the way bookmarks work.
+Inject the org id in the url.
+Seems like Adobe changed and it now doesn't inject it on it's own.
 * [x] Release v1.25 to Chrome and FF.
 * [x] Add an option to disable displaying of the Target "decisioning" web sdk requests.
 To reduce clutter.
 * [x] Identify "decisioning" web sdk requests as Target rather than PV.
 Correct the call name.